-Let’s talk about six common mistakes and how to fix them.
+Let’s talk about Mistakes to Avoid During the menstruation phase and how to fix them.
 These small changes can help you feel better and take care of your body.

 1. Not Listening to Your Body